Jump To:

 Hillsborough Street Community Services Corporation

-Area boundaries: A 3-mile long corridor that runs on both sides of Hillsborough Street, from St. Mary's School to the I-440 Beltline, including W. Morgan Street and a few side streets.
-The territory connects to, but does not include, Cameron Village
+Area boundaries: The HSCSC territory is a 3-mile long corridor that runs on both sides of Hillsborough Street, from St. Mary’s School to Meredith College and the I440 Beltline (including Morgan St., a few side streets and connections with the Village District).
+The territory includes a diverse collection of businesses, organizations, institutions and residential options.

 Downtown Raleigh Alliance